wp-plugins/my-wp-tagcanvas/readme.txt

 2. Use WordPress' built-in installer and activate the plugin.
 3. Go to 'Appearance > Widgets' and if required enable accessibility mode in 'Screen Options' (right top corner).
 4. Add a widget instance.
-5. If tag clouds created by previous plugin versions do not appear on your site after installation of a new version, just open and save their widget instances again without any changes.
+5. If tag clouds created by previous plugin versions do not appear after installation, just open and save their widget instances again without any changes.

 == Changelog ==

+= 3.1 =
+1. Added a new feature for Recent posts, Pages, Menu Items, List of Authors and External Links (blogroll): Support for mixed image/text tags and choice of image, text or both.
+2. Added text and image alignment options.
+3. Added an option to enable/disable a "No tags" message when there are no tags to display.
+4. Added an option for limiting number of Pages that can be rotated in the cloud.
+5. Updated to Graham Breach's Javascript class TagCanvas v.
+2.6.1.
+6. Added new tips in Help section.
+7. Fixed bug in freezing animation till next page loads.
+8. Made some code improvements.

 = 3.0 =

-1. New option for adding background image behind cloud's content
+1. New option for adding background image behind cloud's content.
-2. New function: At a click over a tag animation freezes and starts loading of requested URL
+2. New function: At a click over a tag animation freezes and starts loading of requested URL .
 3. New option for excluding tags from a cloud when its content consists of Authors
 4. Automatic including of WP Links panel for users who started using WP after v 3.5 when Links Manager and blogroll were made hidden by default.
-5. Added User Guide in Help Section
+5. Added User Guide in Help Section.
-6. Added new tips in Help Section
+6. Added new tips in Help Section.
-7. Added two ready made Central Functions for putting image or text in the center of the cloud
+7. Added two ready made Central Functions for putting image or text in the center of the cloud.
 8. Redesigned Control Panel: All settings are preset and thus option values don't have to be typed, but selected.
 Entered colors are shown next to their value for user's convenience.
 9. Fixed bug in Multiple Fonts
 10. Code Improvements